-For those of you who do not know what is, it is essentially a stainless steel flat container with a tight fitting lid that measures approximately 6-7 inches in diameter.
+For those of you who do not know what it is, it is essentially a stainless steel flat container with a tight-fitting lid that measures approximately 6-7 inches in diameter.
 The box contains 7 small containers into which the spices will be placed.
 It also includes one (or more) small spoons the size of a teaspoon.
 The shape of this masala dabba can be circular or square.

 7 Main Indian Spices That Go Into The Masala Dabba

-My Masala box contains the below-mentioned spices but you can switch them with the ones you use most frequently.
+My Masala box contains the below-mentioned spices, but you can switch them with the ones you use most frequently.

-I have two spice boxes - one for powdered spices and one for whole spices Here is what I put in each one:
+I have two spice boxes – one for powdered spices and one for whole spices.
+Here is what I put in each one:

-I) Powdered/ Everyday Spices: Cumin seeds, Mustard seeds, Turmeric, Red Chili powder, Coriander powder, Salt and Garam Masala.
+I) Powdered/ Everyday Spices: Cumin seeds, Mustard seeds, Turmeric, Red Chili powder, Coriander powder, Salt, and Garam Masala.

-II) Whole Spices - Cinnamon, Black Peppercorns, Cloves, Green cardamom, Black Cardamom, Mace and Bay leaves.
+II) Whole Spices – Cinnamon, Black Peppercorns, Cloves, Green cardamom, Black Cardamom, Mace, and Bay leaves.

 How To Use Spices In Indian Cooking